Road Test Tips

 Lane Change: Mirror, signal and shoulder check whenever you change lanes or direction.

-Merging onto a highway: Use the acceleration lane to get up to the speed of the highway traffic, while remaining within the speed limit.
-The rest of the manoeuvre is a lane change.
+Merging onto a highway: Use the acceleration lane to get up to the speed of the highway traffic.

-Practise all the manoeuvres you may be asked to do as part of your road test, including parallel parking, parking on a hill, and 2- and 3-point turns.
+Practice all the maneuvers you may be asked to do as part of your road test, including parallel parking, parking on a hill, and 2- and 3-point turns.